What does it mean to be proactive about your Hereditary Health risks?

 For example, you can ensure that your child eats a healthy diet and gets regular exercise.
 You may also want to consider having them screened for diabetes regularly.
 Talk with your doctor about what steps are suitable for your family.

-If you have any questions or concerns about being proactive about hereditary health risks in your family, talk with your doctor.
+If you have any questions or concerns about taking proactive action regarding hereditary health risks in your family, talk with your doctor.
 They can help connect you with the resources you need to learn more and make informed decisions about your health and the health of your future family members.

-The best way to avoid inheriting a disease depends on the specific condition in question.
+The best way to avoid inheriting a disease depends on the specific condition.
 However, there are some things you can do to lower your risk of developing a hereditary disease.

 For example, if obesity is a health risk in your family, try maintaining a healthy weight by eating a balanced diet and exercising regularly.
 You may also want to consider genetic testing to see if you carry any genes that could increase your risk of developing certain diseases.
 Talk with your doctor about what steps are proper for you.

-You can also take steps to be proactive about your family’s health by getting regular screenings for various diseases.
+You can also be proactive about your family’s health by getting regular screenings for various diseases.
 This allows you to catch any health problems early, increasing your chances of treatment success.